 - other witnesses, for example clients or customers

-- confirmation of a formal warning or other disciplinary action
+- in a disciplinary procedure: to a meeting or hearing that will give or confirm a formal warning or other disciplinary action

-The employee must choose their companion from one of the following:
+If the employee or worker has the right to be accompanied, they must choose their companion from one of the following:

 - a work colleague